Anh-Khoa-PC/spotflow-documentation/docs/Developer Tools/inline-js.md

     merchantKey: "sk_test_8a586f9801254xxxxxxxxxxxx", // Your Merchant Secret Key generated on Spotflow
     planId: "7447a235-9f53-4d44-xxxxxxxxxxxxxx", // Replace with your plan ID
     currency: "NGN", //can be in USD or in the local currency of your collection region e.g NGN, GHS
-    localCurrency: "NGN", //optional and only needed if currency is in USD });
+    localCurrency: "NGN" //optional and only needed if currency is in USD });
 ```